-With less than 2 weeks to go until end of financial year here’s a quick run-down of what you need to do, by when and some tips on how.
+With less than two weeks to go until End of Financial Year, here’s a quick run-down of what you need to do, by when and some tips on how.
 It’s a good idea to have a quick read through now and take a few minutes to make a note in your diary or outlook of the deadlines so you don’t forget anything.

 - It’s a great time of year to make donations.
 Not only are you helping a worthy cause but you can also claim it as a tax deduction.
 Remember a donation is where you don’t receive anything in return so buying a $5 pen for charity isn’t considered a donation.
 Just as importantly make sure you get a receipt every time.

 - If you’re on a cash basis pay any memberships, subscriptions or make other prepayments before 30 June to get the deduction in this financial year.
 Make sure that anything you do prepay is for a period of less than 12 months or else it doesn’t qualify for this neat little advanced tax deduction.

 - Cash flow permitting, pay as much of this quarter’s superannuation contributions as you can to the super funds.
 The rule is that in order for you to be able to claim it as a deduction in this financial year you must have physically paid it in this financial year too but that’s not all – the fund must have actually received the funds by 30 June as well.
 My tip is to pay it as early as you can to make sure it gets there.
 If you’re using MYOB’s pay superannuation the cut-off date for payments is

 - If you’ve trading as a company and you owe the business money now is the time to speak to your accountant.
 It’s against the law to for a Director to owe the business any money without a special Director’s loan agreement in place and that means you also must pay the business interest at commercial rates.